oskariorg/oskari-server/docs/UsingServletWithPostgreSQL.md

         <version>1.8.0.7</version>
     </dependency>

-5) Start the server with ´mvn clean install -f servlet-map-pom.xml -Doskari.dropdb=true´
+5) Start the server with `mvn clean install -f servlet-map-pom.xml -Doskari.dropdb=true`

 6) Open your browser with http://localhost:2373/?viewId=2 to see a new view loaded from the database.
     You should now see personaldata and publisher bundles started compared to the default view